Frequently Asked Questions for the Global Study Program (GSP)

 Will anyone help me with the I-20 document and F-1 visa process?

-UC Davis Extension’s Center for International Education offers extensive advising services and can provide all of the vital information you need while studying in the United States.
+UC Davis Division of Continuing and Professional Education’s International programs offer extensive advising services and can provide all of the vital information you need while studying in the United States.

 Where will I live?